Your dog is urinating blood, whining and trying to pee on every bush in your front yard.

 Oh well, it’s probably a UTI, you think.
-Or, he is just having a bad day.
+Or is he just having a bad day?
 You hope it all just goes away.

 Well, lots of times, if it is just a UTI, it will go away.